HedwigNordlinder/su-mt4007/Project/blogpost.md

 ## Conclusions

-The rank correlations for the county based model show a fatter right tail and mean shifted to the right of the labour market model, consistent with labour markets being more independent entities than counties.
-That is, at least directionally, the relationship is consistent with Statistics Swedens goals and provides some evidence that they function as intended.
+The rank correlations for the county based model show an almost identical mean to the labour markets, casting doubt on them being more independent entities than counties.
+That is, at least directionally, the relationship is inconsistent with Statistics Swedens goals and provides some evidence that the might not be functioning as intended.

 This finding should of course be interpreted with several important caveats, some of the following are listed: